We are constantly telling ourselves stories.

 Do you ever feel like you’re treading water?

-But, there were also friendships and inspiration to be found in working for an organization that serves the community, but it was also exhausting and stressful
+But, there were also friendships and inspiration to be found in working for an organization that serves the community, but it was also exhausting and stressful.

-My work provided a comfortable life, but I knew I was capable of something more.
+My work provided a comfortable life, but I knew I was capable of something more that wasn’t going to be revealed if I stayed where I was.

 The Bargaining Phase